 Teaching children their proficiency in a new language, even at a beginner level, comes from their sustained efforts will encourage and motivate them in the future to work even harder and accomplish more.

-On the other hand, praising them for their intellect and “smartness” will turn them into self-centred children with low levels of motivation and inclination to working hard.
+On the other hand, praising them for their intellect and “smartness” will turn them into self-centered children with low levels of motivation and inclination to working hard.

 More than this, the team of researchers has found that early at-home praise has noticeable effects even later in life.
 The 2017 study, “Parent Praise to Toddlers Predicts Fourth Grade Academic Achievement via Children’s Incremental Mindsets,” published in Developmental Psychology, explains why some children do better in school than others.
 Parental praise easily in like is the secret here.